Why choose an ESL Teaching Niche?

 Think about the types of students you enjoy working with.
 Do you prefer teaching adults or children?

 Consider which teaching formats you like the most.
 Do you enjoy teaching one to one, or would you prefer a group dynamic?

 Think about how your niche will impact your work/life balance.
 Do you really want to get up at 4am due to time zone differences between you and your target students?

 Furthermore, think about your own life experience, skills, or education.
 What do you have that would give you some level of "domain expertise"?
 Just because you have never piloted a Boeing 747, it doesn't mean you can't teach aviation English.
 That stint you did as customer service clerk at the local airport gives you more authority than 99.9% of other TEFL-qualified ESL teachers to specialize in that niche.
 Of course, you may still need to do some extra training and research, but you are already off to a head start.

 Don't forget to consider your non-English language strengths.
-Perhaps you come from a family background where French was spoken.
+Perhaps some of your family members spoke Frencnh with you.
 Great!
 In that case you have a huge advantage over native English speakers who don't know that language and who can't connect as well as you can with potential students in French-speaking social media environments.

-As marketing guru Seth Godin explains “You can pick anyone, and we’re anyone” is a lousy slogan.
+Marketing guru Seth Godin claimed that “You can pick anyone, and we’re anyone” is a lousy slogan.

 Make the decision to become a specialist.

 Be unique.
 Strive to be irreplaceable.
 Become an ESL niche teacher.